Pro-Coded-Public/Pro.NBench.xUnit/README.md

 Visual Studio Test Explorer will also execute and debug the Tests, but presentation of results is less polished.

-Please note, the example includes a vairety of passing, and deliberately failing tests.
+Please note, the example includes a variety of passing, and deliberately failing Tests.

 ##Future plans

 Release as NuGet package.

-Possibly the creation of a custom TheoryAttribute, and implementation of IDataDiscoverer.
+Possibly the creation of a custom TheoryAttribute, and implementation of IDataDiscoverer, which would support 'Pre-Discovery' of Tests, following a Build.

 https://github.com/xunit/xunit/blob/master/src/xunit.core/TheoryAttribute.cs